 Why are editorial licenses different?

-As a stock photography buyer, you only need to understand how you can use an editorial licensed image.
-The stock photo agency determines the buyer how the stock photo is licensed.
-For the curious buyer, here is the reason why editorial licenses are different and how a stock photo agency determines if a stock photo is issued with an editorial license or a royalty-free license.
+The main requirement to use editorial images is to understand how you can and cannot use them.
+But for the curious stock photo buyer, this is the reason why editorial-licensed images are different, and how a stock photo agency decides whether a photo is issued under an editorial or a royalty-free license.